anandtailwinds/majordomo-ai-docs/golang-api/QueryPipelineInfo.md

 ### NewQueryPipelineInfo

-`func NewQueryPipelineInfo(workspace string, createdBy string, name string, dataStoreNames []string, embeddingModel string, llmModel string, queryType QueryTypes, createdAt int64, lastUpdate int64, ) *QueryPipelineInfo`
+`func NewQueryPipelineInfo(workspace string, name string, queryType QueryTypes, createdBy string, createdAt int64, lastUpdate int64, ) *QueryPipelineInfo`

 NewQueryPipelineInfo instantiates a new QueryPipelineInfo object This constructor will assign default values to properties that have it defined,